james2doyle/ohdoylerules.com/content/snippets/list-file-permission-numbers.md

-/*
+---
-Title: List File Permission Numbers
+Title: "List File Permission Numbers"
-Description: Easily list the chmod numbers for all the files in a folder
+Description: "Easily list the chmod numbers for all the files in a folder"
-Date: 2013-12-08
+Date: "2013-12-08"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: chmod, permissions, file, numbers, command, line, cli, terminal */
+Keywords: ["chmod", "permissions", "file", "numbers", "command", "line", "cli", "terminal"]
+---

 I wanted to see the chmod numbers for the files in a directory.
 So I can copy them to the other files.
 Since I don't want to do that dumb chmod math, I looked for a way to do it easily.